linkyndy/messaging-server/README.md

 How it works
 ------------

 Once the server is started, it listens for incoming clients.
-It creates a `Client` `Runnable` for each incoming client and passes to it the unique references to `TopicListInterface` and `MessageQueueInterface`.
-Then clients can communicate via these interfaces in a thread-safe manner.
-Since communication is done via sockets, only text can be sent by the client; the `Client` `Runnable` parses this text and maps it to the appropiate interface method.
+It creates a `ClientHandler` `Runnable` for each incoming client and passes to it the unique references to `TopicListInterface` and `MessageQueueInterface`.
+Clients can connect to the server and send requests which will be handled in a thread-safe manner.
+Since communication is done via sockets, only text can be sent by the client; the `ClientHandler` `Runnable` parses this text and maps it to the appropiate interface method.

 The messaging server can handle two types of objects: